-We’d all like to lay claim to being good with money; some of us may even convince ourselves that we are.
+We’d all like to lay claim to being good with managing our finances; some of us may even convince ourselves that we are.
 But in reality, is ‘good’ good enough?

 Most of us know the steps we should be taking steps to be more financially responsible.
 Steps such as paying into a pension.
 Saving into an ISA each year.
 Making regular overpayments on our mortgage.

 The problem is, there always seems to be something to pay for in the here and now…

 After all, taxes are rising.
 The cost of living is increasing at a pace.
 Take home pay in real terms is decreasing.